There are a lot of problems with how people talk about spirituality.

-Something can feel unfabricated to you – but what the means and how you manifest it is as different to other peoeple’s experience, as how often you get sad and what that feels like in your personal experience.
+Something can feel unfabricated to you – but what that means and how you manifest it is as different to other people’s experience, as how often you get sad and what that feels like in your personal experience.

 I’m not saying that these words aren’t useful.
 Having clear and detailed descriptive words is incredibly important for helping us make sense of our experience.